lucadibello/ImageReader/README.md

 # ImageReader
 This website is able to read all the text written in an image using OCR (Optical Character Recognition).
-It uses Flask (back-end) and as front-end framework Material Design Bootstrap (jQuery edition).
+It uses Flask (back-end) and as front-end framework Material Design Bootstrap (jQuery edition) and Jinja2 (page templating language for Python).

 ## Homepage
 ![Home page](static/img/readme/home.PNG)